 4. Interpersonal Connection vs. Personal Authenticity.

-ISTP’s inferior Extraverted Feeling (Fe) and ISFP’s auxiliary Introverted Feeling (Fi) represent two distinct approaches to managing and expressing emotions, which can significantly influence how these types interact and relate to others.
+ISTP’s inferior Extraverted Feeling (Fe) and ISFP’s dominant Introverted Feeling (Fi) represent two distinct approaches to managing and expressing emotions, which can significantly influence how these types interact and relate to others.

 ISTPs, with their inferior Fe, often struggle with understanding and expressing their emotions outwardly.
 Since Fe is their least developed function, ISTPs might find it challenging to articulate their feelings or to engage in emotional exchanges that require empathy or emotional validation.
 As a result, they might appear detached or indifferent in emotional situations, preferring to solve problems with logic rather than addressing the emotional aspects directly.
 When they do express emotions, it can be in a somewhat awkward or unrefined manner, as they are not as naturally attuned to the emotional needs of others or themselves.